 “You must be the change you hope to see in the world.” – Gandhi

-The dopamine advantage is a double-edged sword that, until now, has only cut one way — the result was that the evolutionary deck was stacked in favor of primitive dopamine addicts.
+The dopamine advantage is a double-edged sword that, until now, has only cut one way — one result is that the evolutionary deck has always been stacked in favor of primitive dopamine addicts.

 Through the ages, the dopamine advantage provided the biggest dopamine addicts with a treasure-trove of invincible benefits.
 The benefits include an infinite capacity for self-deception and the ability to rationalize, justify, and deny behaviors that facilitate addictions, such as lying, cheating, stealing, and even killing.
 Why?
 For the same reasons heroin addicts lie, cheat, steal, kill, and deny — in order to score dopamine.